jahid58/soccer-gaints/README.md

 This Project is a Simple ReactJS Project which demonstrates the following

-Creating a Component in React
+1. Creating Component in React

-Making HTTP calls
-Communicating between parent and child component
+2. Communicating between parent and child component
-Using Bootstrap along with React
+3. Using Bootstrap along with React
-Using Basic Routing in React
+4. Using Basic Routing in React
-Using react FontAwesome
+5. Using react FontAwesome

 # Live Application URL